 The Alternative Links for Training and Development needs the support and the cooperation of the government, parliament members, the local councils and partner institutions in order to implement its objectives.
 The ALTD is hoping to resume its works for women.
 At the moment we have branches in London and Birmingham.

+To this end, Alternative Link, has circulated and disseminated the information on successful economic local initiative among similar organisations in other part of the world most notably South Asia and Latin America.
+It has also helped to promote networking among other organizations and encourage the use of digital media where such possibilities exist.
 The organization has carried out marketing research and has helped market their product directly.
 It has provided information about Alternative trade organisation to the local income generating activities.
 It has helped to provide capacity building through training for organising for technical and more general literacy skills and for management skills for small business in both rural and urban settings.

 Research and recognition of the problem as well as looking for remedies at the local as well as international level has been an essential ingredient to bring about positive social change and building a just society.
 Alternative links has supported and promoted research for action initiated at local level which could feed into advocacy and lobbying, capacity building and networking activities.
-In particular Alternative links has helped to develop appropriate research methodology and supported pioneered research in areas of women and informal sector, family law, sustainable development, the interface of culture, religion and law and women in political processes.
+In particular Alternative links has helped to develop appropriate research methodology and supported pioneered research in areas of children education women’s entrepreneurship and informal sector, family law, sustainable development, the interface of culture, religion and law and women in political processes.

 Click on the documents to read our latest and previous annual reports.